 Impact investing refers to investments that are targeted at generating positive social change while making some financial gain.
 A decade ago, impact investing was almost unknown.
-A decade later, and it is now a market that is estimated to be around $250 billion.
-Impact investment can take the form of direct equity investments, social impact bonds, via impact funds, or as new forms of debt investments.
+A decade later, it is now a market that is estimated to be around $250 billion.
+Impact investment can take the form of direct equity investments, social impact bonds, via impact funds, or new forms of debt investments.
 It is essentially a strategy that prioritizes investments in enterprises that benefit the environment.
 For example, impact investors invest in enterprises that positively affect the economy.
-For example, companies that develop affordable housing, provide health screening, or are into renewable energy.
+For example, companies that develop affordable housing, provide health screening or are into renewable energy.

 Impact Investment and Funding

-Most major players in impact investing are institutional investors.
+The major players in impact investing are institutional investors.
 For example, investment management companies, hedge funds, private foundations, banks, pension funds, and other fund managers.
 However, with changes in the investment ecosystem, more individual investors are getting involved.

 Owing to its nature connects financial markets with the real economy.
 Hence it is relevant for investors and fundraisers who are in need of capital.
 If you are a fundraiser or an investor, or you probably work with any organization that seeks capital, then impact investing is your go-to solution.
 How’s that possible?

 Impact investors have a network with significant pooled assets.
 Impact investors actively seek where to invest these assets.
-Some of the industries that attract impact investors are renewable energy, basic services including housing, healthcare, and education, micro-finance, and sustainable agriculture.
+Some of the industries that attract impact investors are renewable energy, and basic services including housing, healthcare, education, micro-finance, and sustainable agriculture.
 Businesses and nonprofits in those industries enjoy lots of financial benefits.
 In most cases, impact investors and lenders provide better terms and, in some instances, technical assistance funds.
-You also get perks such as lower reputation risks and exposure to more talents, ideas, and skillsets.
+You also get perks such as lower reputation risks and exposure to more talents, ideas, and skill sets.

 Trends in Impact Investment Entering the Mainstream

 There is now a growing interest in impact investment as more investors are trying to get involved in that investment space.
-For example, one of the world’s largest asset managers, BlackRock, with $6.96 trillion under management, has committed to eliminating “high risk” investments.
+For example, one of the world’s largest asset managers, BlackRock, with $6.96 trillion under management, has committed to eliminating “high-risk” investments.
 This brings impact investment to the mainstream and raises the stakes for other financial institutions.